 It’s another $100 Room Challenge reveal!
 I love these days because it means another space in my home looks a whole lot better than it did a few weeks ago.
-This time, I took a space that was being used for holiday/gift supplies and transformed it into a cleaning closet.
-As always, let’s take a look at where we started:
+This time, I took a space that was being used for holiday and gift supplies and transformed it into a cleaning closet.
+As always, let’s take a look at where we started.

 I really wanted something to hold my mop and broom.
 I started by looking at items similar to this on Amazon, and while they certainly look like they work well, I wanted something a little “cuter”.
-So I grabbed a piece of barn wood, hooks, and suede.
+So I grabbed a piece of barn wood, hooks, and suede cord.

 While this wasn’t actually a goal from week 1, I always think things look better when they are in similar containers, so I headed out and bought mason jars and twine.
 I momentarily thought of buying scrapbook paper, but realized a paper bag would suffice, (You know, save myself 29¢. 🙂 )

-To go along with the cute mason jars, I found some plastic containers to store many of the liquids I use to make my DIY cleaners.
+To go along with the cute mason jars, I found some plastic containers (similar) to store many of the liquids I use to make my DIY cleaners.
 Add a fun label, and I was set.
-Are you following on Instagram?
-Because this was another sneak peek over there.

-But seriously, you can’t have cute containers without a cute dispaly, right… This was the biggest splurge I’ve ever made for a $100 Room Challenge.
+But seriously, you can’t have cute containers without a cute display, right… This was the biggest splurge I’ve ever made for a $100 Room Challenge.
 Farmhouse style storage with cubbies (similar).

 And here’s the end result:

-The very last goal I had was to get the jumbled up vacuum hose off the ground.
+The very last goal I had was to get the jumbled vacuum hose off the floor.
 My first thought was a hose reel type thing, but the ones I found would stick way out from the wall.
 When I was asking my hubby for advice, he says, “I think we have the mount down in the basement.”
-Good to know.
 I took it off the wall in the basement and it’s now in my closet.
 Perfect.

 I know… get to the reveal already!
 Let me introduce you to my new cleaning closet!
 (P.S.
-Photographing a closet of this size is no small task, so bare with me.)
+Photographing a closet of this size is no small task, so bear with me.)

 Plastic Containers for Liquid Cleaning Products x2 packages: $3.98 ($1.99 for each package of 2)